 Fill in website data

-After I have my priority pages, what I do is actually fill in the website data for all of my pages at the same time.
-I do this first before diving into analyzing the content of my pages.
+Once we have our priority pages, that’s when I fill in the website data for all of those pages.
+And I do this first before I dive into analyzing the content of my pages.

 Audit page by page